Oral polio vaccine

 • Severe immunodeficiency: such as HIV/AIDS or patients undergoing chemotherapy.

-• History of allergies: individuals allergic to poliovirus vaccine or its components.
+• History of allergy: individuals allergic to polio vaccine or its components.

-• Pregnancy: should consult a healthcare provider before vaccination.
+• Pregnancy: should consult a doctor before vaccination.

 Interactions with Other Treatments

 OPV may interact with certain medications or conditions, including antibiotics, immunosuppressants, and gastrointestinal diseases.
-These interactions can affect vaccine efficacy or increase the risk of side effects.
+These interactions can affect vaccine efficacy or increase the risk of adverse effects.

 Effectiveness and Evidence